adammcclenaghan/adammcclenaghan.github.io/README.md

 ![image](https://user-images.githubusercontent.com/21271178/115800759-2d65b800-a3d3-11eb-91a6-a5c33bd1f330.png)

 Perfect!
-The output is pretty large due to the number of files in the app directory, but here's a truncated example:
+While going back through this challenge for this write-up, I used `ls /app*` instead of `ls /app/flag*` by mistake, so here is the truncated output:
 ```
 Error: Command failed: ls /app/* 1>&2 && exit 1
 /app/flagz8aiD